Features

 Caravan, best coffee shops in London

-The Caravans of London (a load of laid-back NZ-inspired cafes pitched up around the city) are the kind of caravans that you’ll actually want to spend the whole day in, especially when faced with one their classic brunch dishes (the fried jalapeño cornbread is their big box-office hit) and quality coffee that they roast onsite themselves, using beans sourced sustainably from all corners of the word.
-They also host coffee school every Saturday at their North London roastery where you’ll get a tour of the place and learn all the terms and tricks (and then probably go home, straight to the internet, to buy a new espresso machine…).
+Spending all day in a Caravan just got more appealing.
+These laid-back NZ-inspired coffee shops have popped up all over London, making a name for themselves for inventive brunch dishes (the fried jalapeño cornbread is their big box-office hit) and quality coffee that they roast onsite themselves, using beans sourced sustainably from all corners of the word.
+They also host coffee school every Saturday at their North London roastery where you’ll get a tour of the place and learn all the terms and tricks (and then probably go home, straight to the internet, to buy a new espresso machine).

-Good for: When you require an office that also does one of the best brunches in London.
+Good for: When you require espresso, but also one of the finest brunches in London.

 Saint Espresso